Indyandie/learning-rust/easiest-rust/docs/04_Strings.md

 ### Review

-- `variable: String` - take a `String` and owns it.
+- `variable: String` - takes a `String` and owns it.
 Doesn't return variable and it dies.
 - `variable: &String` - borrows a `String` and can look at it.
 - `variable: &mut String` - borrows a string and can change it.